abhay-mohandas/Prion8/README.md

 - PG reg is used to store the base paging address, Page size of 256 bytes.
 - SP reg is the Stack Pointer register, used for push, pop, etc.
 - MADDR reg is used for address related instructions like jump/load/store.
+- IOR reg is used for I/O operations.

 ### CTRL Register:
 |Bits|Name      |Description                                         |